 Neurofibromatosis type 1

-Neurofibromatosis type 1 (NF1, ORPHA:636) affects mainly skin and nerves and occurs in 1 in 2,000 - 2,500 individuals.
-Individuals with NF1 have darker coloured spots (birthmarks) on the skin.
+Neurofibromatosis type 1 (NF1, ORPHA:636, OMIM: 162200, MONDO:0018975) is a complex multisystem-tumour predisposition syndrome and occurs in 1 in 2,000 - 2,500 individuals.
+Individuals with NF1 have darker coloured spots (birthmarks) on the skin, also known “café-au-lait macules”.
 They develop noncancerous tumours along the nerves of the skin, and other regions of the body.
 Some children are born with a growing tumour on a long region of a nerve with a potential to cause symptoms by pressure on organs or nerves (plexiform).
-It is possible that such a tumour will develop into cancer in adolescence as an adult.
-Sometimes tumours develop in young children on the nerve from the eye to the brain leading to blindness.
+It is possible that such a tumour will suffer a malignant transformation to a specific cancer known as malignant peripheral nerve sheath tumour (MPNST) in adolescence or as an adult.
+Children in particular may suffer from tumours developing on the nerve from the eye to the brain, that may lead to blindness (optic pathway glioma).
 Individuals with NF1 have an increased risk for a number of other rare tumours.
 Females with NF1 between 30 and 50 years have a higher chance of developing breast cancer.
 NF1 affected people also have an increased risk of high blood pressure and skeletal problems such as a high curvature of the spine.
-Many children have some form of learning disability, concentration or communication problem.
+Many patients suffer from some form of learning disability, concentration or communication problem.

-NF1 is caused by a genetic error in one of the two copies of the NF1 gene on chromosome 17.
+NF1 is caused by a genetic alteration in one of the two copies of the NF1 gene on chromosome 17.

 The condition is inherited from parent to offspring with a chance of 1 in 2.
 Half of the individuals with NF1 do not have an affected parent and the genetic error started with the person.
-This genetic error can be detected by a genetic analysis of the blood to be sure that the patient does not have another condition with spots on the skin.
+This alteration can be detected by a genetic analysis of the blood to confirm diagnosis.
+In mosaic NF1, the likelihood of passing the disease down to children may be reduced from the usual 50% and depends on whether the gonadal area is affected.

-Children have to be monitored on a yearly basis for vision, blood pressure, growth of plexiform neurofibromas, development, skeletal problems and school career.
-Depending on the presence or absence of tumours as assessed by a whole body MRI at the age of 16-18 years, adults might need a specific yearly follow-up.
-Otherwise a follow-up every 3 years might be sufficient.
+Children have to be monitored on a yearly (<10 yrs) to 1x/2 years basis for vision (< 10 yrs), blood pressure, growth of plexiform neurofibromas, development, skeletal problems and school career.
+A whole-body MRI at the age of 16-18 years to assess the presence or absence of tumours may be helpful to identify those adults in need for specific yearly follow-up.
+Otherwise, a follow-up at least every 3 years might be sufficient.
 It is recommended that females have yearly breast MRI (preferred) or mammograms preferably starting at the age of 30 years.
+ERN GENTURIS has developed a guideline for tumour surveillance in NF1: ERN GENTURIS tumour surveillance guidelines for individuals with neurofibromatosis type 1.

 GeneReviews® - Neurofibromatosis type 1